-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading; AND grade of "C" or higher or concurrent enrollment in CIS 1013 Introduction to Computers.
-Offered in the spring semester.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
+Offered in the fall semester.
 This course is an introduction to computer technology and terminology that relates to the drafting field.
 Emphasis will be placed on the fundamental concepts involved in computer aided drafting.
 Instructions will include basic computer drafting operations such as creating layered drawings, making changes to drawings, and maintaining drawing files.
 Plotting and printing drawings will be included as well as creating PDFs.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading; AND grade of "C" or higher or concurrent enrollment in CIS 1013 Introduction to Computers.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the spring semester.
 This course is an introduction to computerized parametric (3-D) drafting.
 Instruction will explore three-dimensional drafting operations to include sketching, constraints, extrusions, creating features, assemblies, and presentation drawings.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.; AND grade of "C" or higher or concurrent enrollment in DRT 1014 Beginning Drafting; AND CIS 1013 Introduction to Computers.
-Offered in the fall semester.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
+Offered in the spring semester.
 This course is an introduction to computerized parametric residential (3-D) drafting using the Revit software platform.
 Instruction will explore three-dimensional drafting operations to include sketching, walls, doors, windows, components, slabs, roof, sheet sets, and presentation drawings.